Distributed Edge Coloring with Small Palettes and a Special Case of the Constructive Lov\'asz Local Lemma: Randomized Edge Coloring Algorithm

-As in~\cite{ElkinPS15}, we obtain good concentration in $d_i,p_i,t_i$ with probability $1-\exp(-\epsilon^2\Delta/\log^{4+o(1)}\Delta)$, which is $1-1/\poly(n)$ if $\Delta$ and $\epsilon$ are sufficiently large.
-If not, we must invoke a \Lovasz{} Local Lemma algorithm to make sure each random coloring experiment introduces bounded deviation errors in $d_i,p_i,t_i$.
+\paragraph{The Use of the Distributed LLL.} As in~\cite{ElkinPS15}, we obtain good concentration on $d_i,p_i,t_i$ with probability $1-\exp(-\epsilon^2\Delta/\log^{4+o(1)}\Delta)$, which is $1-1/\poly(n)$ if $\Delta$ and $\epsilon$ are sufficiently large.
+If not, we must invoke a distributed LLL algorithm to make sure each random coloring experiment introduces bounded deviation errors in $d_i,p_i,t_i$.
 A constant fraction of the edges are colored in each step.
-For many parameter regimes the running time is dominated by $O(\log\epsilon^{-1})$ calls to an LLL algorithm.
+For many parameter regimes the running time is dominated by $O(\log\epsilon^{-1})$ calls to an distributed LLL algorithm, as our algorithm needs to run \oneshot\ for this many iterations.